loader image

 Gnosspelius No. 1 had an Alvaston 20 horse power 2-cylinder air-cooled engine.
 Whilst 27 mph was reached, there was not enough power to leave the water.

-On 12 July 1920, a dinner was held at the Connaught Rooms, London, which included for Pioneers of British Aviation, at which Oscar Gnosspelius was a guest.
+On 12 July 1920, a dinner was held at the Connaught Rooms, London, to the Survivors of the First Hundred Aviators and Pioneers of British Aviation, at which Oscar Gnosspelius was a guest, as was Ronald Kemp (see below at paragraph beginning In April 1912) who held Aviator’s Certificate No. 80.

 Gnosspelius was ‘among the earliest pioneers of seaplane construction not only in England but in the world’. – The Aeroplane magazine, 9 May 1923.
 He was a civil engineer, and a fitter and turner who had served his time at a boat builder’s yard.